HitmanJJ/CCNA_Course_Notes/Course_Notes/The_IPv4_Header.md

 #### Fragment Offset:

 - LENGTH is 13 bits
-- Used to indicated the position of the fragment within the original, unfragmented IP Packet.
+- Used to indicated the position of the fragment w/in the original, unfragmented IP Packet.
 - Allows fragmented packets to be reassembled even if the fragments arrive out of order.

 ---